Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

 ---

-## IX.
-Conclusion
+# C. Conclusion

 ---

-## X. License
+# D. License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ---

-## XI.
-Contact
+# E. Contact

 For any questions, suggestions, or contributions, please feel free to submit an issue or pull request on the GitHub repository.
-You can also reach out via [email](mailto:guillaumedt1001@gmail.com) or throuh my [LinkedIn](https://www.linkedin.com/in/guillaume-macquart-de-terline-a7b73430b) profile.
+You can also reach out via [email](mailto:guillaumedt1001@gmail.com) or through my [LinkedIn](https://www.linkedin.com/in/guillaume-macquart-de-terline-a7b73430b) profile.
 Thank you for your interest in this project!
 I hope it provides a valuable tool for density estimation in high-dimensional embedding spaces.